Javed owns at least 260 properties in the UK

 Immediately after TIB's announcement, public curiosity flared about who that minister could be.

-MP candidates submit their affidavits to the Election Commission containing eight personal and financial information about themselves as the EC made it mandatory following a landmark verdict of the Supreme Court.
+MP candidates submit their affidavits to the EC containing eight personal and financial information as the commission made it mandatory following a landmark Supreme Court verdict.

-Though the candidates submit their affidavits to the EC, it never goes for any scrutiny to authentic their claims.
+Though the candidates submit their affidavits to the EC, the commission never goes for any scrutiny to authentic their claims.

-According to his life sketch at the ministry website, Saifuzzaman Chowdhury was chairman of United Commercial Bank.
-He also has served as the chairperson and managing director of Aramit Group, a leading commercial group in Bangladesh, chairman of North West Securities Limited and North West Shipping Lines Limited.
+According to the ministry website, Javed was chairman of United Commercial Bank.
+He also served as the chairperson and managing director of Aramit Group, a leading commercial group in Bangladesh, chairman of North West Securities Limited and North West Shipping Lines Limited.

-Saifuzzaman Chowdhury obtained a higher degree in Business Administration from the United States.

 Comments